Super Mario Galaxy 2: Critical reception

 Despite this praise, some critics raised complaints over increased difficulty and the game's similarity to the original Super Mario Galaxy.
 Chris Scullion from Official Nintendo Magazine called it the "new best game on Wii", but said it lacked the original's impact (though they admitted the extreme difficulty of this, due to the quality of the original).
 Game Informer editor Matt Helgeson was concerned with some of the challenges being potentially "frustrating", particularly towards the end of the game; similarly, Ben PerLee from GamePro remarked that the "increased difficulty and high proficiency requirement may turn new fans off".
 However, Worthplaying editor Chris DeAngelus praised the game's difficulty, stating that "there are very few sequences where death will feel like a result of bad design instead of player error, which helps keep the frustration down".
+McShea opined that the game is "much more streamlined than its predecessor" and therefore "the best thing that can be said about the story is that it mostly stays in the background".
+Kohler acknowledged that the reduced focus on story "was done with the intent of keeping things laser-focused on the gameplay" but mentioned that "Galaxy showed that the Mario team has some genuinely solid storytelling ability, and they implemented it in a way that didn't distract from the gameplay" and that "in this case it feels like a waste of talent."